jacobgraven/about-me/index.md

 <br>

-Finally, a quote from _Infinite Jest_ by David Foster Wallace:
+Finally, an inspiring quote from _Infinite Jest_ by David Foster Wallace:

 > The man who knows his limitations, has none.